oldboat-sg/assets/README.md

 ## structures
 Various `mcstructure` files, used for various purposes.

-Most notably, the `deathmatch_arena.mcstructure` is used for enerating death match arenas, as they're generated in the same world being played in, and only at the end of the match.
+Most notably, the `deathmatch_arena.mcstructure` is used for generating death match arenas, as they're generated in the same world being played in, and only at the end of the match.
 The position it is generated at is reliant on the arena properties, under the `death_match_position` key.